 Sigma Tau Delta

 Sigma Tau Delta is the International English Honor Society.
 A member of the Association of College Honor Societies, it was founded in 1924 at Dakota Wesleyan University.
 Sigma Tau Delta's central purpose is to confer distinction upon students of the English language and literature in undergraduate, graduate, and professional studies.
 Sigma Tau Delta also recognizes the accomplishments of professional writers who have contributed to the fields of language and literature.

-Edit This is a journal of student writing published periodically as part of the final project for the Department's new professional writing class, "Introduction to Editing and Publishing" (LING 215).
-It consists of poetry, short fiction, and essays on diverse topics.
+Edit This is a journal of student writing published periodically as part of the final project for the Department's professional writing class "Introduction to Editing and Publishing" (LING 215).
+It typically includes poetry, fiction, and academic essays on diverse topics.

 If you are interested in these activities, please come by Netzer Administration, Room 322.